SSahas/Finetuning-a-gpt2-base-model-in-to-a-friendly-chatbot-/README.md

-# Improving-FLAN-t5-base-model-for-conversation
+# Finetuning a gpt2 base model in to a friendly chatbot.

-- Improving google/flan-t5-base model for conversation task.
+- Improving openai_community/gpt2_moed model for conversation task.

 - Used custom dataset for instruct fine tuning.Have a look at the datset : [daily_dialog](https://huggingface.co/datasets/daily_dialog)